thydungeonman/LocalMUD/readme.md

 ---

-## 📜 License
+## License

 LocalMUD is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 You are free to use, modify, distribute, and adapt this software for personal or commercial purposes, provided that the original copyright notice and this license are included in all copies or substantial portions of the software.

 **MIT License Summary:**
-- ✅ Commercial use
+-Commercial use
-- ✅ Modification
+-Modification
-- ✅ Distribution
+-Distribution
-- ✅ Private use
+-Private use
-- ❌ No warranty
+-No warranty